Skip to main content

 • Heat: Yes

-The HoMedics foot bath is unique among options we tested for its “seagrass” inserts.
-These rubber inserts attach to the floor, and lightly tickle your feet if you move them.
-All of our testers enjoyed the sensation.
-This bath was the most memorable, and it's the one I'd purchase for myself.
+The HoMedics foot spa is unique among the options we tested for its “seagrass” inserts.
+These rubber inserts attach to the floor and lightly tickle your feet if you move them.
+All of our testers enjoyed the sensation, and it was certainly the most memorable.

-For about a third less than Ivation’s price, this HoMedics foot spa has fewer features and they aren’t as customizable.
+For nearly the same price as an Ranjova, this HoMedics foot spa has fewer features and they aren’t as customizable.
 A single button combines the heat controls and bubbles into one function instead of separate controls.
 It also lacks a digital thermostat.

 But though you can’t set the temperature, you can turn up the heat.
-In testing, the bath cooled from 106 to 103 degrees before I turned on the heat, then rose to 107 degrees in about 13 minutes.
-That’s a bit high for some people, per our expert podiatrist’s recommendation, but it felt nice to me.
+In testing, the bath cooled from 106 to 103 degrees before we turned on the heat, then rose to 107 degrees in about 13 minutes.
+That’s a bit high for some people, per our expert podiatrist’s recommendation, but it felt nice.
 The bath doesn’t list vibration as one of the features, but there is a vibration along with the heat and bubbles.

 The removable inserts make this bath extremely easy to clean.
 It has a handle so you can easily carry it to the sink, wash the inserts separately with soap and water, then wipe the whole interior with a soapy cloth.